-Pakistan - the nascent state with a population of 37 million in 1947, has already grown into a mass of almost 200 million people.
+Pakistan - the nascent state with a population of 37 million in 1947, has already grown into a mass of almost 230 million people.
 Within a generation, the country will double its population to 360 million, overtaking Brazil and Indonesia to rank as the fourth most populated country in the world.
-Our burgeoning population continues to put incredible strains on our country’s economy, government and its infrastructure, yet subsequent Pakistani governments and the country’s bureaucracy have failed to set policy priorities, carry out long term planning, deliver basic services, and implement needed reforms commensurate to the magnitude of challenges at hand.
-Pakistani’s administrative capacity continues to suffer from endemic and structural weakness.
-In most public institutions, knowledge management and use of research and evidence are non-existent, resources and routinely and consciously mismanaged, while networking and collabrative capacities have been long exhausred, producing sub-optimal policies andcunimaginative solutions to a plethora of problems the country faces today.
+Our burgeoning population continues to put incredible strains on our economy, government and its infrastructure, yet subsequent Pakistani governments and the country’s bureaucracy have failed to set policy priorities, carry out long term planning, deliver basic services, and implement needed reforms commensurate to the magnitude of challenges at hand.
+Pakistan’s administrative capacity continues to suffer from endemic and structural weakness.
+In most public institutions, knowledge management and use of research and evidence are non-existent, resources are routinely and consciously mismanaged, while networking and collabrative capacities have long been exhausted, producing sub-optimal policies and unimaginative solutions to a plethora of problems the country faces today.

-Pakistan has fragmented and unequal distribution of recources. and widening social disparities with a 45% chance that a Pakistani is born to a poor, food insecure family that is unable to invest in education, health, or a decent shelter.
-Later in life, this Pakistani will have to jostle for resources in an environment that is increasingly water and energy deficient, and where agriculture yields are the lowest in the region, or wll be seeking livelihood in an economy that us generatin fewer jobs, and is suffering from increasing inflation, massive state debt, and alarming fiscal, trade and current account deficits.
+Pakistan has fragmented and unequal distribution of recources, and widening social disparities with a 45% chance that a Pakistani is born to a poor, food insecure family that is unable to invest in education, health, or a decent shelter.
+Later in life, this Pakistani will have to jostle for resources in an environment that is increasingly water and energy deficient, and where agriculture yields are the lowest in the region, or will be seeking livelihood in an economy that is generating fewer jobs, and is suffering from increasing inflation, massive state debt, and alarming fiscal, trade and current account deficits.